 No no, no no. The day the results come out for the Vestibular, there is no secret about it.
 Names pass by on the TV screen.
 If you're a girl, you shave half of one eyebrow then cover it with a Band-Aid and purposely go out in public so everyone knows you passed:

 If you're a guy, your friends attack your hair with scissors so that you have no choice but to shave it all off.
-Then you purposely go out in public to show off as well:
+Then you purposely go out in public to show off a

 So, where do I come in to all of this, other than being the only person who had a camera the day it all went down?
 I'll let you know, other than the people pass the Vestibular themselves and are able to enter the federal university at no cost, the friends are really the people who benefit from all the work.
 In a matter of one week, I have now been to two churrascos in honor of the test-passers.
 What's a churrasco?
 Only the single best barbecue you will ever attend in your life!
 All you can eat meat cooked over an open fire and served with the best Brazilian side dishes imaginable.
 Really, picture the barbecue of your dreams and then multiply it by about 13, and there you have the famous Brazilian churrasco.